JiraSQL/JiraSQL/README.md

 Once you have have installed the JiraSQL add-on, download the file `JiraSQL_install.ps1` and `JiraSQL-local.exe`

-In the Chrome browser, open the url (chrome://extensions) to get the add-on id :
+In the Chrome browser, open the url (chrome://extensions) to get the add-on id:

 ![image](https://github.com/user-attachments/assets/eb189e08-d0ca-4ef1-9071-9f9ea1027587)

-Open the powershell console in Administrator mode :
+Open the powershell console in Administrator mode:

 ![image](https://github.com/user-attachments/assets/1e48a7e1-7d36-4fad-bc07-d27c294bca28)